I’ve said this before many times: all dogs are reactive – to something. This is the nature of a dog.

 Why Is Camping A Problem For Reactive Dogs?

-Camping sets up a unique situation – you are creating a kind of home base when you create a campsite.
+Camping (or even just parking in a lot while waiting for something), sets up a unique situation – you are creating a kind of home base when you create a campsite.
 Dogs are naturally predisposed to warn their humans if anything approaches the home.
 A campsite is the home.

-The same thing happens when you park somewhere in a vehicle.
+The same thing happens when you park somewhere in a vehicle, as in a travel van or car.
 The vehicle becomes a home base and your dog is protecting it.
-There is nothing inherently wrong with this, except that it can be annoying and potentially dangerous for your dog if he climbs over things in the van to bark at something outside.
+There is nothing inherently wrong with this, except that it can be annoying and potentially dangerous for your dog if he climbs over things inside to bark at something outside.

 This is where some training can definitely make a difference.